Thursday, December 29, 2011

 I keep going back to this fundamental idea of being able to respect other people, especially if you’re in a senior position.
 You can get a lot more done if people have a sense that you respect them, and that you listen to them.
 You would be surprised at the number of interviews I’ve done where the person never stops talking.
 If I’m interviewing someone and if they never stop talking, I will never hire them, no matter how qualified they are.
 If you cannot listen, you can’t be the site of welcoming, nurturing, facilitating new ideas, innovation, creativity, because it really is ultimately only about you.
 So I look for people who listen well and can respect the ideas of others.

-It is truly amazing what this youngest of twelve children from Mississippi has been able to accomplish.
+It is truly amazing what this youngest of twelve children from Texas has been able to accomplish.

 Her shoes will be really tough to fill.